zSnails/HOW-ifier/README.md

 $ how --config
 Provide the desired save path: <path here>
 ```
-> if you're on window use / instead of \
+> if you're on windows use / instead of \

 > If you don't know what this is you better google it, bc I'm not telling u